What Are Whiteflies?

 Use a reflective mulch, which helps to deter whiteflies.

 - Keep shrubs and trees well fertilized to keep them healthy and better able to fight off whitefly damage.
 We at Native Pest Management also offer a quarterly granular fertilization program for lawns, shrubs and trees.

-- Regular trim trees and shrubs to allow more sunlight penetration into your landscape which will help generate new leaf growth
+- Regular trim trees and shrubs to allow more sunlight penetration into your landscape, which will help generate new leaf growth